samsquire/ideas2/README.md

 # 57. Stream editor

 An editor for streams, such as Bash pipelines or Kafka streams.
+Would allow you to replay data between points in the pipeline and test each stage independently.

 # 58.